WalternativE/GregorBeyerleDotMe/posts/2020-11-17-writing-formatters-for-dotnet-interactive.md

 image_attribution_text: Katya Austin on Unsplash
 ---

-.NET Interactive is a pretty new and exiting way to do explorative development with F#.
+.NET Interactive is a pretty new and exiting way to do exploratory development with F#.
 One important thing about exploration is the visual inspection of your outputs.
 What fields are in those records?
 What's the content of this list?
 How would this data look in a bar chart or in a scatter plot?
 All questions we can answer by looking at formatted outputs.
 But how does .NET interactive know how to display these outputs for us in a form, that tells us what we need to know?
 In many cases (most cases even when you look at how big the .NET ecosystem is) it simply doesn't.
 But that's ok because we have the tools to write our own formatters and share them with the rest of the world.

 <!--more-->

 ## <a name="interactive-programming">Interactive Programming</a>

 Many programming languages offer interactive environments, that allow you write your code in little fast paced experiments.
 Iterative working to the max!
-The most basic form of this is the Read Evaluate Print Loop (REPL), which is astaple of languages like Python, Julia, R and F#.
+The most basic form of this is the Read Evaluate Print Loop (REPL), which is a staple of languages like Python, Julia, R and F#.
 In the greater .NET ecosystem (which is pretty C# heavy) interactive programming hasn't been a thing, really.
-With the advent of [.NET Interacitve](https://github.com/dotnet/interactive) this has begun to change.
+With the advent of [.NET Interactive](https://github.com/dotnet/interactive) this has begun to change.
 Jupyter Notebooks - interactive, web based, coding environments, that allow to mix prose, source code and formatted outputs - have been the defacto standard for communicating experiments within the Data Science and Machine Learning community for a while now but mostly for scripted languages and not really outside of the aforementioned niches.

 With its latest push to make .NET a target for Machine Learning projects, Microsoft has shown great commitment to make all common .NET languages (Powershell, F# and C#) work well in Jupyter Notebooks.
-It even went a step beoyond and started building great tooling for VSCode, that makes it possible to run and edit .NET interactive notebooks directly in the editor.
-Their [latest blog post](https://devblogs.microsoft.com/dotnet/net-interactive-preview-3-vs-code-insiders-and-polyglot-notebooks/) - as of writng this - shows how to get started with .NET interactive in VSCode Insiders.
+It even went a step beyond and started building great tooling for VSCode, that makes it possible to run and edit .NET interactive notebooks directly in the editor.
+Their [latest blog post](https://devblogs.microsoft.com/dotnet/net-interactive-preview-3-vs-code-insiders-and-polyglot-notebooks/) - as of writing this - shows how to get started with .NET interactive in VSCode Insiders.
 I highly encourage you to try it out!
-While you're at it you can also check out the [nteract desktop application](https://nteract.io/applications) which was one of the first apps I'm aware of, that allowed people to have a more integrated development exprience while working with interactive notebooks.
+While you're at it you can also check out the [nteract desktop application](https://nteract.io/applications) which was one of the first apps I'm aware of, that allowed people to have a more integrated development experience while working with interactive notebooks.

 All the sources I mention in this blog post can be found in [this repo](https://github.com/WalternativE/WritingDotNetInteractiveFormatters) in case you might want to experiment with the code yourself.